For urgent consular assistance call

 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

-Some sleeping tablets and medication containing codeine are controlled in Tajikistan.
+Some sleeping tablets and medications containing codeine are controlled in Tajikistan.

 If you plan to bring medication, check if it's legal in Tajikistan.
 Take enough legal medicine for your trip.